-However, work schedule flexibility is required in order to meet the demands of the job.
+- However, work schedule flexibility may be required in order to meet the demands of the job

 As a state employee, you will be open to a terrific work life balance and competitive benefits package.
 This includes; excellent health care, generous leave policies, a retirement plan, a deferred compensation program, and more!

 We hope you take this opportunity to continue your career with us and make an impact by serving your state!